khushaljethava/khushaljethava.github.io/_posts/2026-03-27-Building-AI-Agents-with-Python.md

 **Keep tools simple and focused.** Each tool should do one thing well.
 A `search_web` tool should search, not search and summarize.
 Let the LLM handle combining results.

 **Write clear tool descriptions.** The LLM uses tool descriptions to decide when and how to call them.
 Vague descriptions lead to incorrect tool usage.
+For a standardized approach to defining and sharing tools across AI clients, explore the [Model Context Protocol](/posts/model-context-protocol-python/).

 ```python
 # Bad description